Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Textoshop

 \subsection{Tone Picker}

 \name adapts traditional colour pickers to allow navigating the space of tones and support meaning-preserving permutations.
 Essentially, tones are mapped to colours, allowing traditional colour space representations to visually represent the space of tones. \name implements the RGB colour space.
 A tone in \name is defined along three dimensions (\Cref{fig:tonePicker}).
 We choose ``formality'', ``sentiment'', and ``complexity'' and map them to red, green, and blue based on word-colour associations~\cite{kimLexichromeTextConstruction2020}.
 Blending a mix of colours results in the corresponding tone, for instance, a "purple" tone means formal (red) and simple (blue), and mostly negative (no green), see \Cref{fig:tonePicker}.
+These tones were selected as defaults because of their orthogonality and their use in previous work on manipulating tones~\cite{jinDeepLearningText2021, okosoImpactToneAwareExplanations2024, huangCharacterizingSimilaritiesDivergences2024}.
 These dimensions can be edited to explore other tone spaces, if needed.
-Further, depending on user preferences and tasks, other colour spaces could be more suited.
+Further, we note that depending on user preferences and tasks, other colour spaces could be more suited.

 \textit{Tone Sliders --} Changes the tone along one specific tonality dimension.
 The position of the thumb in the tone wheel is updated accordingly.
 Each of the three sliders ranges from 0 to 10, allowing to represent $11^3=1331$ different tones.